open-cloud/xos/xos/configurations/cord/README-VTN.md

     ssh -o "GatewayPorts yes"  -L 5901:192.168.0.7:5901 smbaker@cp-1.smbaker-xos3.xos-pg0.clemson.cloudlab.us

 Then open a VNC session to the local port on your local machine.
 You'll have a console on the Instance.
 The username is "Ubuntu" and the password can be obtained from your cloudlab experiment description

+Things that can be tested:

+* Create an Instance, it should have a Private network, and there should be a tap attached from the instance to br-int
+* Two Instances in the same Slice can talk to one another.
+They can be on the same machine or different machines.
+* Two Slices can talk to one another if the slices are associated with Services and those Services have a Tenancy relationship between them.
+Note that 1) The VTN Synchronizer must be running, 2) There must be a Private network with Access=[Direct|Indirect], and 3) The connectivity is unidirection, from subscriber service to provider service.